grig23/primetime.en/help/programming/tvsdk-3x-ios-prog/ios-3x-primetime-player-class-summary/ios-3x-classes-media-player-ios.md

 ---
 description: You can use the Primetime Player Objective-C API to customize the behavior of the player.
-seo-description: You can use the Primetime Player Objective-C API to customize the behavior of the player.
-seo-title: Media player classes
 title: Media player classes
-uuid: 705c71b6-4e5e-46b5-a59d-13df977b04f2
 ---

 # Media player classes {#media-player-classes}